Not sure what to do in Yellowstone in 4 days? Worry not.

 A cozy home located in the center of Gardiner, the Scott Street Yellow House is one of the oldest properties in Gardiner.
 It has evolved from time to time to provide guests with modern amenities but still preserving its traditional furnishings.

 Some of the best amenities in the vacation rental near Yellowstone are a peaceful garden to soak in the fresh air, a sunny reading room, and a luxurious claw-footed bathtub to soak your aching limbs!

-Best Hotel in Yellowstone – Yellowstone Getaway Inn
+Best Hotel in Gardiner – Yellowstone Getaway Inn

 When you are not visiting the park, the coziness of Yellowstone Getaway Inn is perfect to help you relax.
 Each room has a flat-screen TV, coffee maker, air-conditioning and more!
 Its warm interior decor is surely going to remind you of home!